manuparra/FreeIPA/README.md

 + Lastest versión of freeIPA from `yum`  (version in this moment: 4.2.0-15).
 + I had problem with low RAM, so I update memory of each server to 3GB.
 + Min. of 10GB of HDD storage for each server is okay.
++ Try to use freeIPA only for freeIPA services.
+It is recommended.